xavier-orcutt/iptw-survival/README.md

 # IPTWSurvivalEstimator

-`IPTWSurvivalEstimator` is a Python package for calculating inverse probability of treatment weights (IPTW) and performing survival analysis using real-world data.
+`iptw-survival` is a Python package for calculating inverse probability of treatment weights (IPTW) and performing survival analysis using real-world data.
 It includes functionality for estimating stabilized weights, checking covariate balance, visualizing propensity scores, and calculating bootstrapped survival metrics.

 ## Features